-From late January 2018, John Holland-KBR Joint Venture (JH-KBR JV) will deliver upgrade works to the Lee Street retarding basin at Frankston, on behalf of Melbourne Water.
+John Holland-KBR Joint Venture (JH-KBR JV) delivered upgrade works to the Lee Street retarding basin at Frankston, on behalf of Melbourne Water.

 The upgrade works will ensure the retarding basin continues to reduce the risk of flooding to the community.

 Melbourne Water has over 200 retarding basins that we regularly assess for risks, conduct maintenance on, and upgrade as necessary.
 The Australian National Committee on Large Dams (ANCOLD) guidelines represents the best Australian and international engineering practice in the safe design, management and operation of dams.
 We use these guidelines to manage our retarding basins.

 The Lee Street retarding basin has recently been assessed against the ANCOLD guidelines.
 This assessment has shown that upgrade works are necessary to ensure the retarding basin continues to reduce flood risk and operate safely for the community.

 John Holland-KBR Joint Venture will be undertaking these works on behalf of Melbourne Water.

 - removal of trees, root ball excavation and backfill of embankment

 - partial reconstruction of existing embankment

 The project team hired a qualified wildlife handler, with 25 years’ experience in zoology and ecology, as a precaution and to put community concerns at ease.

 They have a permit under the Wildlife Act 1975 and we are operating under this Act.